 STEP 2: Identify and Contact References for Letters of Recommendation

 While completing other parts of your application, identify and contact references who will provide a strong letter of recommendation for you.
 Applicants should check with program requirements for the exact number of letters required.
-Recommenders should be the applicant’s current or former professors, or other individuals who can speak to an applicant’s academic talents, work ethic, and intellectual strengths.
+Recommenders should be the applicant’s current or former professors or other individuals who can speak to an applicant’s academic talents, work ethic, and intellectual strengths.
 The online application will ask applicants to provide their references' names and email addresses.
 The references will then be contacted via email with instructions on how to electronically submit a letter of recommendation.
-This process can begin prior to submission of the application.
+This process can begin prior to submitting of the application.